cgreenhalgh/opensharingtoolkit-kiosk/docs/contentdefinition.md

 </feed>
 '''

 Each content item is specified by a single Atom `entry`.
 Currently of the mandatory entry elements only `title` is used (`id` and `updated` are not; `author` is also mandatory if not provided by feed, but unused at present).
+The self link is used to determine the baseurl when using a cache (e.g. by the cache builder).

 Entry elements that are used are as follows: